-“Fantastic singletrack loop climbing prairie foothills on the Colorado/ Wyoming border”
+“A fantastic singletrack loop climbing prairie foothills on the Colorado/ Wyoming border.”

 — Erin Rose

 No dogs.
 Trails intermittently closed if snowy/muddy.
 Closures posted on the Larimer County website and at the park entrance.